How to Craft a Company Alcohol Policy

-Call it whiskey business—for most HR professionals, alcohol use in the office or at company events is a touchy subject.
+Call it whiskey business—for most HR professionals, serving and drinking alcohol in the office or at company events is a touchy subject.
 With a growing number of companies offering perks like on-premises draught beer and wine Wednesdays, the traditional barriers between drinking and work seem to be softening.
-For some, that’s a particularly troubling development for startups and technology companies.
+That’s a particularly troubling development for some companies.

 If you’re feeling some trepidation about drafting an alcohol policy, know you’re in good company.
 According to the National Survey on Drug Use and Health, 81 percent of U.S. companies have a written drug and alcohol policy.
 While these policies are clearly commonplace, there is no “one-size-fits-all” approach to drafting one.

 For some employers, implementing a simple rule permitting responsible drinking only after 5:00 PM might suffice.
 In other cases, a more robust drug and alcohol policy is appropriate.
 Whatever your formal policy ends up being, it must address three things: whether/when alcohol use is permitted, the importance of being “fit for work,” and a disclaimer that protects the use of legally prescribed medication.

 Your approach should be appropriate to your company’s industry and workforce.
 For example, while it may be fair to allow office workers to drink within certain hours, it’s impractical—and even illegal, in many cases—to extend those same privileges to individuals who drive or operate heavy machinery on the job.
 If you’re a federal contractor, note that the Drug-Free Workplace Act of 1988 may bar you from having any alcohol in the office at all.